jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   122 "Causation" | Cause and effect
   123 "Free will and determinism" + "Necessity (Philosophy)" 124 "Teleology"
-  # 125 is unassigned
+# 125 Is Unassigned
   126 "Self (Philosophy)" + "Consciousness"
-  # can't find 127 being used widely; going with Dewey 1922 by default
+# Can't Find 127 Being Used Widely; Going with Dewey 1922 by Default
   127 Unconsciousness + Automata
   128 "Soul" + "Philosophical anthropology" + "Human beings"
   129 "Immortality" + "Future life" | Life after death (from philosophical or not-specifically-Christian perspectives) 130 "Mind and body" + "Parapsychology"
   131 "Mental health"
-  # 132 is unassigned (but still heavily used at FLP)
+# 132 Is Unassigned (but Still Heavily Used at FLP)
   133 "Occultism"
-  # 134 is unassigned
+# 134 Is Unassigned
   135 "Dreams"
-  # 136 is unassigned
+# 136 Is Unassigned
   137 "Personality" + "Temperament"
   138 "Physiognomy"
   139 "Phrenology"